Our Future Path! A plan for a better world!

 These independent study classes might include reading some material in books or online, watching some video lectures, or working through an online training course.
 They might also involve some travel where the student visits historical sites, research facilities or foreign countries.

-Another type of independent study class might more closely resemble a project that someone might be assigned on a job.
-In this case, a student would be given an assignment where they would need to learn the material, do the appropriate research or experiment, and then turn in some type of report or make a presentation by a certain predefined date in addition to taking an appropriate final exam.
+Another type of independent study class might more closely resemble a project that someone might be assigned to do when on a job.
+In this case, a student would be given an assignment where they would need to learn the material, do the appropriate research or experiment, and then turn in some type of report or make a presentation by a certain predefined date in addition to possibly taking an appropriate final exam.

 Video Access